-The competition is open to teens in Quincy, Ill., St. Louis, and Rolla, Missouri.
+The competition is open each spring to teens in Quincy, Ill., St. Louis, and Rolla, Missouri.
 Local schools and youth organizations throughout our listening area are encouraged to participate.

 Best in Show — $800 Visa gift card

 First Place Categories — $200 Visa gift card each